dotnetricardo/SummerBreeze/README.md

 BreezeNoDBMetadataGenerator
 ===========================

-Metadata generator for BreezeJS with no database, non EF ORM or non 1:1 entity mapping scenarios
+Metadata generator for BreezeJS to use with no database, non EF ORM or EF with DTO